jbowyers/chartinator/README.md

     },
 ```

-Note: this chart type does not display the table caption as a chart heading - add the chart heading manually.
+Note: Google Charts does not apply a heading to this chart type.
+Chartinator adds a heading using either the caption from the HTMl data table or the chartTitle option.
 For a complete list of Geo Chart options visit
 [Google Geo Charts](https://developers.google.com/chart/interactive/docs/gallery/geochart#Configuration_Options)